• Menu

 Those miscellaneous meal remnants, half-full containers, and portions of what-have-you, DO tend to get out of hand, don’t they?

 Somehow they migrate to the most inconvenient recesses of your fridge.
 They get hijacked by microbes or neglected during busy times, like a tough week of homeschooling.
 They get abandoned in favor of preferred foods or convenience meals.
-Some might occasionally skip Leftovers Night on their weekly meal plan.
+They might even get skipped on Leftovers Night.
+Let’s admit it — leftovers do get left behind sometimes!

-Eat First! examples from Karen’s fridge shelf
+Eat First! examples from K’Rene’s fridge shelf

 It also takes a deliberate and creative effort to transform random food elements into a meal.
 I’m happy to report that it can be a pretty satisfying process!
 Maybe even a bit of an adventure…

-KAREN ALSO CONFESSES: Two of the seven leftover items in the first photo (apple, sliced overripe pear, half a lime, a third of a packet of precooked rice, half a large roasted chile, a bit less than half a red onion, half-jar curry paste) got spoiled, wasted and composted.
+K’RENE ALSO CONFESSES: Two of the seven leftover items in the first photo (apple, sliced overripe pear, half a lime, a third of a packet of precooked rice, half a large roasted chile, a bit less than half a red onion, half-jar curry paste) got spoiled, wasted and composted.
 Fortunately, the rest found their way into oatmeal, stir fry and a pot of chili!

-$$ WASTED: approximately $30 last month
+$$ WASTED: approximately $30

-LESSON LEARNED: I’m now a fan of BigOven.com and its inspirational three-ingredient search engine.
-It’s been both a delight and an Adventure to rummage for what I have on hand, plug it into the recipe search feature and see what comes up!
+LESSON LEARNED: I’m now a fan of BigOven and its inspirational three-ingredient search engine for its massive recipe database, which includes gluten-free, vegan/vegetarian, keto and low-carb dietary options.
+It’s been both a delight and an Adventure to rummage for what I have on hand, plug it into the recipe search feature and see what comes up.
+This makes it fun to meal plan, so I’ve stepped up my diligence and am loving my leftovers more!

 NO CORNBREAD LEFT OVERS LEFT BEHIND: These muffins were made from that “expired” cornbread mix featured in our “Check it before you chuck it” Kitchen Confessions a few weeks ago.
 The adventure began with a couple of chopped poblano chile peppers thrown in to jazz up the batter, which produced a baker’s dozen muffins.
 Half of them tasted good enough for outright scarfing and sharing with a friend!
 The “leftover” muffins were crumbled, seasoned and simmered with leeks and garlic for stuffing butternut squash, garnished with leftover feta cheese.
 No corn bread muffins left behind…

-Karen’s everyday vs “company coffee” pots — drip vs perk (lower energy use) and fewer “cuppas” leftover/left behind
+K’Rene’s everyday vs “company coffee” pots — drip vs perk (lower energy use) and fewer “cuppas” leftover/left behind

 LEFTOVER COFFEE BUZZ: Turns out yesterday’s coffee brightens up lots of things besides brain cells — from milkshakes and smoothies to salad dressing, chili, brownies, bacon and BBQ sauce.